-I came across this SlideShare presentation from the Graduate School of Education at the University of Buffalo.
-I thought it added a few good points regarding how we process information so have embedded it below.
+I came across a presentation from the Graduate School of Education at the University of Buffalo on presentation science for educators.
+I thought it added a few good points regarding how we process information so have summarized the key points.
 Here are the highlights:

 - The slides should not say everything that you do.
 (This is the same message that all the leading presentation experts – Garr Reynolds, Nancy Duarte, Cliff Atkinson – are saying so its not a ground-breaking thought but sets up this next important point).